matthias-reis/carda-gatsby/content/articles/2024/03/slow-reels-everyday-exotic-en.md

 subTitle: Experimental Ambient Sound from a Peaceful Parallel Universe
 seoTitle: 'Slow Reels – "Everyday Exotic" – Ambient Preview'
 description: 'Everyday Exotic" by Slow Reels is a real ambient gem in the quiet details series.
 Find out everything about this exceptional album now!'
 excerpt: 'In the quiet details series, an album by two well-known ambient artists will be hitting the scene on March 20th that you can look forward to.
-With "Everyday Exotic", Slow Reels aka James Murray and Ian Hawgood deliver beautiful nine tracks, inviting us to an island in a peaceful parallel universe.'
+With "Everyday Exotic", Slow Reels aka James Murray and Ian Hawgood are about to deliver beautiful nine tracks, inviting us to an island in a peaceful parallel universe.'
 image: https://storage.googleapis.com/cardamonchai-media/2024-03-08/slow-reels-everyday-exotic-preview-soundsvegan-com-jpg-imagine-e8e8d8_c1d3aa_1024_768/640.webp
 copyright: 'Slow Reels'
 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-03-08/slow-reels-everyday-exotic-preview-soundsvegan-com-og-jpg-imagine-e8e8d8_c2d5af_1200_628/640.webp